harshit21255/AirTrack/README.md

 2. **Dynamic Stops List**:
    - Loads stops from a text file (`stops.txt`).
-   - Displays stops in a list with their name, distance from the previous stop, and visa requirements.
+   - Displays stops in a list with their name, distance from the previous stop, time taken from the previous stop and visa requirements.
    - Implements lazy loading for journeys with more than 3 stops.

 3. **Visa Requirement Indicator**: